 As the Heartbleed bug fallout continues, McAfee is rolling out a free tool to help users detect how susceptible they are to its potentially dangerous impact.
-Heartbleed is a vulnerability in OpenSSL that has placed millions of Internet users’ personal information at risk.
+Heartbleed is a vulnerability in OpenSSL that has placed millions of Internet users’ personal information

 Specifically, security researchers estimate that Heartbleed could affect up to two-thirds of all Web sites.
 It works by exploiting a vulnerability in the popular OpenSSL encryption software that protects usernames, passwords, credit and debit card numbers, and other personal information.